miles-rusch-berkeley/rvv-opmu-lynx/docs/matrix-isa-modelling/README.md

 ## Functional Unit Layout

-A a two dimensional grid of registers and multiply-accumulate (macc) units, stores partial products of a subset, or tile, of the output matrix, $C_i = A_{M,i} \times B_{i,N} $.
+A a two dimensional grid of registers and multiply-accumulate (macc) units, stores partial products of a subset, or tile, of the output matrix, $C_i = A_{M,i} \times B_{i,N}$.
 A mesh of wires connects the macc units to columns of A and rows of B. This outer-product-centric approach to accelerating GEMM kernels encourages C to be held in accumulation registers distributed with the MACC units.

 ![image](figures/mmu_layout.png)

 Fig 1.
 Physical Layout of Outer Product

-The outer product unit (OPU) can execute $ NM $ MACC operations per cycle, and requires $N+M$ elements loaded from memory.
+The outer product unit (OPU) can execute $NM$ MACC operations per cycle, and requires $N+M$ elements loaded from memory.
 For a machine with vector length $vl=N=M$, the OPU performance scales as $NM=vl^2$ MACCs per cycle, so performance scales quadratically with the vector length.

 The architecture provides loading tiles of A, B and C, and performing outer-product-accumulate on C.